 Tools/ Weapons/ Other

-- 1 pocket knife (four-inch blade max)
+- 1 pocket knife (four-inch blade max), Swiss Army Knife or Folding knife.

 - 1 hunting knife (six-inch blade max – see our best bushcraft knife guide)